codesandbox/codesandbox-client/packages/homepage/content/articles/team-pro/index.md

 In some scenarios, though, you might not want such open access.
 Say you’re hiring and sending out coding challenges, or you’re a freelancer sharing in-progress client work, you can now restrict collaborators from forking or downloading code.
 And bigger teams will like our role-based permissions, which you can set on a per sandbox or workspace basis.

 _"With Team Pro, our customer engineers have new superpowers.
 The ability for our team to collaborate on code demos and debug issues live with customers has changed the way we do business.
-The team loves it."_ - Flatfile CEO and pilot participant, David Boskovic.
+The team loves it."_ - Flatfile CEO and pilot participant David Boskovic.

 ## Get Better, More Actionable Feedback